The ultimate blogging guide for beginning bloggers

 Why do you need an email list?

 A mailing list is essential for your blog!
-Visitors who have visited your website before and have made the effort of leaving you their email address, are genuinely interested in the content you’re going share in the future.
+Visitors who have visited your website before and have made the effort of leaving you their email address, are genuinely interested in the content you’re going to share in the future.

 You can create an account at MailerLite.
 It’s free for up to 1,000 subscriptions.

 Nowadays, social media is the best tool to promote a blog.
-This is why I recommend to link your blog at least to one social media channel.
-In the beginning you will mainly focus on creating your blog and content itself, so too many channels are not necessary yet.
+This is why I recommend connecting your blog at least to one social media channel.
+In the beginning, you will mainly focus on creating your blog and the content itself, so too many channels are not necessary yet.
 One or two channels are enough for now.

 Step 8: Finishing Touch

 By now you own a domain, you have chosen a hosting provider, and you installed a WordPress theme.
+You’ve learned to start a blog from scratch in this blogging 101!
 You can now begin to write blogs to share your thoughts and knowledge with the world!
 Finally!

 Before you begin creating content, it can be useful to outline the why, how, and what you plan to do, and what you would like to accomplish.
 Pen down which topics you are planning to cover.
 Which topics are relevant and which aren’t.
 Who is going to read your blog?
 Which benefits will your future readers gain by reading it?
 By identifying these things you give direction to your blog.

-There are 2 types of content you can create in WordPress: pages and posts.
+There are 2 types of content you can create on WordPress: pages and posts.
 But what’s the difference?

 One more thing before you start: You can create Pages and Posts in WordPress.
 As a new blogger, it might be a bit confusing, so let me clear this up for you.

 Pages are static pages on your blog, they won’t change much over time.
 These pages are used to link your menus to.